-So, the main innovation of Barchart is that it has put all of these things in a single platform.
+So, the main innovation of Barchart is that it has combined all of these features in a single platform.
 On the one hand, this is helpful for day traders and swing traders who need access to information quickly and in one place to make decisions.
 On the other hand, the platform can appear crowded and overwhelming.

 What Type of Trader is Barchart Best For?

 Barchart is designed to cater to the widest possible array of traders.
 There is information about not only stocks, but also ETFs, options, futures, forex, and cryptocurrencies.
 On top of that, it caters to both day traders and long-term investors by offering a balanced mix of fundamental and technical filters in its stock screener, as well as technical and performance overview charts that can span from intraday to multi-year.